kcpatra45/kcpatra45.github.io/research.md

 ### Tidal disruption events (TDEs)

-Occasionally a star gets too close to a supermassive black hole (SMBH), at which point tidal forces on the star exceed its self gravity, tearing apart the ill-fated interloper.
-Roughly half of the stellar debris is bound in a range of highly-eccentric orbits around the SMBH, whereas the rest goes unbound.
-The bound material is expected to fall toward the SMBH, forming an accretion disk.
-All TDEs were originally expected to be extreme-ultraviolet (UV) and X-ray emitters.
+TDEs were originally expected to be extreme-ultraviolet (UV) and X-ray emitters.
 However, many of them were found to show bright near-UV/optical emission with a luminosity much higher than that in the X-ray band, igniting a long-standing controversy on the origin of the bright optical emission and on the apparent absence of X-rays in these TDEs.
 Two classes of solutions have been proposed: (i) the accretion disk does produce ample X-ray emission, but it gets reprocessed by an optically thick gas layer located at a distance much larger than the tidal radius and (ii) instead of accretion, TDEs are powered by shocks resulting from collision of streams in the outer regions of a highly-eccentric disk.
 One way to distinguish between these two models is to study the geometry of the gas around the black hole.

 I led a spectropolarimetric study of the TDE known as AT 2019qiz, which provided the first direct constraint on a the distribution of gas around a black hole after stellar disruption.
 We found that polarization was consistent with 0 percent at maximum brightness and only modestly higher (1 percent) a month later.
-These observations lead us to conclude that the gas around a SMBH is not in highly eccentric disks.
-Instead, we find that a roughly spherical wind outflow from the TDE enshrouds any accretion disk inside, favoring the solution (i) introduced above.
+These observations lead us to conclude that there is a nearly spherical wind outflow from the TDE that enshrouds the accretion flow at optical maximum, favoring the solution (i) introduced above.

 **Relevant Publications**
 - [Spectropolarimetry of the Type Ia SN 2019ein rules out significant global asphericity of the ejecta](https://ui.adsabs.harvard.edu/abs/2022MNRAS.509.4058P/abstract)